Insights from Scarlett Howery, Vice President of the Campus and University Partnerships, DeVry University

 - Create business resource groups: Also called affinity groups, these are intended to empower people to bring their authentic selves to work.
 That includes diversity of thoughts and actions.
 These groups can also give individuals a sense of belonging and ultimately produces greater creativity and enhanced innovation.
 If you don’t have these set up at your organization check out this infographic on how to establish a DEI council.

 - Skill leaders up on DEI: This likely isn’t a new concept to you and most organizations fulfill the basic required annual training.
-But consider taking it a step forward, especially for your leaders and future leaders, with coursework.
+But consider taking it a step further, especially for your leaders and future leaders, with coursework.

-- Establish an education assistance programs: If your organization doesn’t already offer tuition programs then you should start working on the plan now.
+- Establish an education assistance programs: If your organization doesn’t already offer tuition assistance programs then you should start working on the plan now.
 These programs are vital to your people getting the skills and the degrees they need to advance their careers and fuel organizational growth.
 They’re also a great recruitment and retention mechanism.

 - Develop succession plans: These plans should acknowledge the talent development needs of diverse colleagues.
 We have talent templates that you can use to build a robust plan for each individual with learning pathways that meet their individual needs.
 Self-paced training may be great for some, while others will need cohort-based, high accountability learning pathways that help with success, your plan should reflect the skills they need and their learning style.
 And the good news, if you have an employee education assistance program, they could get the skills you outline for them affordably.